csc-training/hip-programming/docs/07-multi-gpu.md

 * Supercomputer nodes can be equipped with several GPUs

-    * For the current supercomputers there are  2 to 8 GPUs per node
+    * In the current supercomputers there are  2 to 8 GPUs per node

     * More GPU resources per node, better per-node-performance